BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 > [!IMPORTANT]
 > Confirm that another copy is not needed before deleting a profile.
 Export the profile first when it may be needed later.

+To move every PDMPublisher profile family and shared resource together, use [Transfer All Settings](pdmpublishersolidworks_settings.md#transfer-all-settings).